JulianKemmerer/PipelineC/README.md

     to
 B)
 Pro: Excellent results
-Con: So low level you might as well be writing in a hardware description language
+Con: So low level you might as well be writing in a hardware description language (but does often come with great test bench functionality)
 ```
 On the A) side you make little to no modifications to the original code.
 Any software developer off the street can be up and running quickly.